vidarsko/ComFiT/README.md

 (unsubmitted) Skogvoll & Rønning, (2024).
 ComFiT: python library for computational field theory with topological defects.
 Journal of Open Source Software, X(XX), XXX, [link](link)

 ---

-The best way to get to know ComFiT is by having a look at the tutorials located in the [documentation](https://vidarsko.github.io/ComFiT/).

 ![Oscillating 1D Gaussian wave packet in a harmonic oscillator](docs/images/index_tutorial_base_system_make_your_own_model.gif)